iTunes Hacks That Will Change Your Life | 2021

-If you're an iTunes user, then you can restore important data, migrate libraries, upgrade iOS and can sync multiple computers. iTunes is integrated with the iTunes store where people download or purchase their favorite TV shows, music.
+If you're an iTunes user, then you can restore important data, migrate libraries, upgrade iOS, and sync multiple computers. iTunes is integrated with the iTunes store where people download or purchase their favorite TV shows, and music.

 1. How to update iPod iOS using iTunes?

-Since Apple frequently releases patches or software updates, your iPod’s need to be regularly updated to use best of it’s features and the most recent one is iOS 14.
+Since Apple frequently releases patches or software updates, your iPod needs to be regularly updated to use the best of its features and the most recent one is iOS 14.
 This version has some amazing tweaks and enhancements.
-Beware, once upgraded to iOS 14 you cannot rollback previous versions of iOS like 13, 12 or 11.
+Beware, once upgraded to iOS 14 you cannot roll back previous versions of iOS like 13, 12, or 11.
 Here’s how you can update your iPod to the latest version of iOS using iTunes on your computer.

-Follow steps below to update your iPod using iTunes:
+Follow the steps below to update your iPod using iTunes:

-Step 1: Connect your device to the system using lighting cable
+Step 1: Connect your device to the system using a lighting cable

-Step 2: In iTunes application, select the Device button on top left corner of iTunes window.
+Step 2: In the iTunes application, select the Device button on the top left corner of the iTunes window.

 Step 4: Then, click on Check for Update.